 - 8.2.1.
-Groups are calculated according to the latest WSSA World Ranking.
-Each skater is ranked in the list according to their world ranking.
+Groups are calculated according to the latest International World Ranking.
+Each skater is ranked in the list according to their International World Ranking.
 Non-ranked skaters are added randomly at the end of the list. - 8.2.2.
 Each group has a minimum of 3 skaters and a maximum of 4 skaters.
+In case that the number of skaters registered doesn't allow to have groups of 3 or 4 skaters, or to reduce the competition time, Pre-qualification groups can be organized according to head judge's decision.
+In the only case of pre-qualification groups, the head judge can exceptionally decide to group 5 skaters together.

-8.2.3.
+- 8.2.3.
 The number of groups depends on the number of skaters.
-They are organized as following: 12-16 skaters > 4 groups; 18-23 skaters > 6 groups; 24-32 skaters > 8 groups; etc. (See Figure 10 & Figure 11)
+They are organized as following: 12-16 skaters > 4 groups; 18-23 skaters > 6 groups; 24-32 skaters > 8 groups; etc. (See Figure 10 & Figure 11) - 8.2.3.1.
+Once the groups are calculated and confirmed by the head judge, if any skater gives-up after the publication of the groups, there may not be regrouping of the skaters, and the group where the skater was assigned will have one skater less.
+If a skater gives up without a valid reason such as medical reason, this skater could be penalized for this event, next events, or lose International World Ranking points, according to the World Skate Inline Freestyle Technical Commission.